 Maria is a Flamenco instructor and performer, and she enjoys long walks, nature, and traveling.

-Anna moved to Pittsburgh in 2015 and began her social work career while working with women who were experiencing homelessness.
+Anna (she/her/hers) moved to Pittsburgh in 2015 and began her social work career while working with women who were experiencing homelessness.
 She then obtained her Master’s in Social Work with a concentration in Communities, Organizations, and Social Action (COSA) from the University of Pittsburgh.
 She has worked with nonprofits in the areas of homelessness, career development, and immigration and is passionate about making the world a better place for all.

 Before joining Just Mediation Pittsburgh as the Intake Specialist, Anna worked as a service coordinator for the ISAC program at Casa San Jose.
 Her work included providing referrals for housing, rental assistance, healthcare, and education, as well as advocating for clients to receive better services.
 She enjoys working with people from all backgrounds and is excited to work with JMP to provide mediation services to the community.